-Congratulations on your purchase of Easy Welding Rods.
+Congratulations on your purchase of Simple Welding Rods.

-The Easy Welding Rods are a high-quality special Aluminum-alloy rods used to weld/braze primarily Aluminum and Aluminum alloys, but can be used to braze any other non-magnetic metals except for stainless steel.
+The Simple Welding Rods are a high-quality welding rods sintered from a special mix of different metal powders, and are used to weld/braze primarily Aluminum and Aluminum alloys, but can be used to braze any other non-magnetic metals except for stainless steel.

-The procedure of usage consists of a few simple steps that have to be done properly in order to get a well done weld.
+The procedure of usage consists of a few simple steps that have to be done properly in order to get a good weld.

-This is easily achievable by brushing with a stainless steel brush just before heating.
+This is easily achievable by brushing with a stainless steel brush or sand it with sand paper, just before heating.
 Brush it vigorously, and start heating.
 It’s a good idea to also do a quick brush while heating and before applying the rod, as this will remove any newly formed oxidation layer and easily create a more rough surface, so the rod material can stick better to the surface of the welded part.
-The more you brush it when the required temperature is achieved, the better the connection (penetration) into the base metal will be.
+The more you brush it when the required temperature is achieved, the better the connection (penetration in) to the base metal will be.
 However, several strokes are usually enough to do the job.

 Use a heat source to heat the base metal (we don’t apply the rod yet).
 You can use a LP gas torch, but MAPP Gas is a perfect choice.
 The more heat the torch can develop, the better and quicker the base metal can be heated.